 - Thomas M. Rutledge, President and Chief Executive Officer

-- John Bickham, Chief Operating Officer
+- John Bickham, President and Chief Operating Officer

 - Tom Adams, Executive Vice President, Field Operations

 - Mike Bair, Executive Vice President, Spectrum Networks